 The Benefits of Being A Wise Cracks Franchisee:

-Wise Cracks® provides a much needed service to property owners.
-Wise Cracks is the most trusted basement repair company in Canada.
-Who are they?
-Wise Cracks is a family owned, Canadian Franchisor and Manufacturer, supplying their Franchisees with proprietary products and methods of repair.
-This is a business that is always in need, and an opportunity that is affordable.
-Basement repairs are ranked as one of the top home repairs.
-We’ve spent the past twenty five years at what we do and we take it pretty seriously.
-The business offers flexible hours, is family friendly, requires minimum staffing, has awesome service based margins, and minimal inventory is required.
+We’ve spent thirty plus years doing what we do and take it pretty seriously.
+The business offers flexible hours, is family friendly, requires minimum staffing, has awesome service-based margins, and minimal inventory is required.
 Plus, with this mobile repair service, you can work right from home, so there’s no need for a costly storefront.
 Your Wise Cracks van is your mobile office.
 The Wise Cracks opportunity is work and life that is in balance.
 Multi-location ownership opportunities are also available.
 Most of our growth has come from within with our Franchisees growing their businesses and acquiring adjacent cities.

 Fast Facts about Franchising: